o28o/dictPlugin/README.md

 ## Demos
 These demos might be slightly outdated.
-Please check the latest live version on [Dhamma.gift Read](https://dhamma.gift/sc/?q=sn56.11)
+Please check the latest live version on [Dhamma.gift Read](https://dhamma.gift/sc/?q=sn56.11).
+Use "comment bubble icon" to turn word lookup on/off and "gear icon" to choose the dictionary layout.

+For Demos just click on the "Bubble Icon" to turn word lookup On/Off.

 ### [English Demo](https://o28o.github.io/plugin/index.html?s=pi$)